-Usable reserves total £191m at 31 March 2017, falling broadly into £166m reserves owned by the Council and £25m owned by community schools.
+Usable reserves total £203m at 31 March 2018, falling broadly into £182m reserves controlled by the Council and £21m controlled by community schools.

 Council Reserves

 The Council's policy is to earmark its reserves to fund one-off or transitional activity while reducing its recurrent cost base, to hold some reserves unallocated to support future budgets, to allocate some reserves for capital expenditure, and to hold some reserves as contingency.